Landlords Glasgow | Property Management Glasgow

-It is in your best interest to provide an independent inventory because if anything is broken or damaged while you tenants are living there; the inventory shows it was not broken before your tenant moved in the property.
+It is in your best interest to provide an independent inventory.
+If anything is broken or damaged while your tenants live there, the inventory shows it was not broken before your tenant moved in the property.
 On the other hand, if anything in the property is already damaged, the inventory proves you have made them aware.

-Do you want to rent out your property but do not want to deal with all the ongoing, time-consuming tasks involved, let us help take the burden off of your shoulders.
+Do you want to rent out your property but do not want to deal with all the ongoing, time-consuming tasks involved?
+Let us take the burden off of your shoulders.
 As one of Glasgow’s leading residential and commercial property management companies, we can be your own personal property experts.
 We can make life easier for Landlords Glasgow and beyond.

 No hidden fees, no obligations and no fuss.
-Just one quick and informal chat with our team can let you know how much you could be earning every month from a rental income.
+Just one quick and informal chat with our management agents can let you know how much you could be earning every month from your rental properties.

 Knowledge and experience

 If you’re looking for a real estate agent in Glasgow you can rely on, look no further than A&S Properties.
 With our understanding of the Glasgow property market and our experience in providing top-tier property management services for landlords across the country, you can be sure that you and your property are in great hands.